mleibman/SlickGrid/WORKING NOTES.md

 * Be jQuery Free (incl. reorderable columns)
 * Trim out some options so code can be shorter
 * Not virtualize columns for simpler/shorter code
+* Slim out the class names. no need for `slick-` everything in the dom, just namespace the css

 ## Useful Simplifications